hoodiehq/hood.ie/_drafts/tgif-sample.md

 ---

-Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and here are our reading recommendations, curated for you by <a href="http://twitter.com/juschm" target="_blank">Julia</a> and <a href="http://twitter.com/lrnrd" target="_blank">Lena</a> for your weekend.
+TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
+As usually, they're curated for you by [Julia](http://twitter.com/juschm) and [Lena](http://twitter.com/lrnrd).
 Enjoy!

+Oh, and by the way: <b>our blog's RSS feed is back</b> – subscribe now on hood.ie or hood.ie/feed.xml to make sure you never miss a post! <3

 ##Open Source